ActionsDesk/enterprise-members-report-action/README.md

-# Email license report action
+# Enterprise members report action

 Action to generate a report as markdown, html or json with the members, outside collaborators and pending invites.